friendlypirate/friendlypirate/README.md

 - 💰 Firebase Finances: An app that helps people make better financial decison using Monte Carlo simulations.
 Built using React/Firebase.
 - 🍻 Drunken Tales of Springfield: A collaborative project where we created a game that tests reaction speeds and timing.
 Built using vanilla JS/Sass/Api.
 - 😼 Team Rocket Tryouts: A multiplayer game of chance that incorporates an API call to catch all the pokemons.
 Built using vanilla Javascript.
-- 🃏 Adventures of Lucky: Single player game that tests your foresight.
+- 🃏 Adventures of Lucky(HighOrLow): Single player game that tests your foresight.
 Choose high or low and attempt a high score.
 Built using Javascript with JQuery.